Hard-scattering factorization with heavy quarks: A general treatment: Misleading derivation of formula for renormalized coefficient function

 Let us now attempt to prove the factorization formula

 The following manipulations use just ordinary linear algebra, together with the definitions of $C_{B}$, $A_{B}$, and $A_{R}$, and the properties $Z^{2}=Z$ and $\polepart Z = \polepart$:

-In the second term of the extreme right-hand-side, we have a pole-part operation applied to a quantity without ultra-violet divergences, $C_{0}/(1-K_{0})$.
+In the second term of the extreme right-hand side, we have a pole-part operation applied to a quantity without ultra-violet divergences, $C_{0}/(1-K_{0})$.
 This second term is therefore zero, and we appear to have proved $C_{\rm cand} \otimes A_{R} = C_{B} \otimes A_{B}$, which is sufficient to prove factorization, since $C_{B} \otimes A_{B}$ equals the structure function $F$, up to a power-suppressed remainder.

 Unfortunately, the above derivation is false.
 It has assumed that the operation of taking the pole part obeys all the rules of linear algebra, including associativity.
 The problem can be seen at the first order in $K_{0}$.
-There are two terms on the left-hand-side of Eq.\ (\ref{false}):
+There are two terms on the left-hand side of Eq.\ (\ref{false}):

 The square brackets are used to delimit factors belonging to the coefficient and to the operator.
 The terms with a pole-part are

 where we have observed (correctly) that $C_{0} K_{0}$ has no ultra-violet divergence.